Sonic Robo Blast 2: Sonic Robo Blast 2

-The first versions of Sonic Robo Blast 2 were developed by Wallbank in April 1998 using The Games Factory, which was quickly determined to be inadequate.
+The first versions of Sonic Robo Blast 2 were developed by Wallbank in April 1998 as a 2D platformer using The Games Factory, which was quickly determined to be inadequate.
 Several years prior in 1996, Jeff Read, a Doom modder, had released Sonic the Hedgehog Doom, a mod that replaced the music and main character of Doom with Sonic.
 Artist and programmer AJ "SSNTails" Freda would develop a modification building upon Read's release with Sonic Doom 2, which inspired the use of a Doom source port as the basis for Sonic Robo Blast 2.
 Subsequent demos and releases were built off of the Doom Legacy engine, the first of which was released in October 1999.
 Parallels were drawn to the cancelled game Sonic X-treme due to the style of the 3D platformer and the time frame of the demo's release, which was shortly after the launch of the Dreamcast and Sonic Adventure.

 Demo releases continued steadily throughout the 2000s, encouraged by an active modding community, some members of which would end up joining Sonic Team Junior.
 Among them was character animator Chrispy Pixels, who described the development process in 2007 as "cursed and rushed", though he continues to work on the game ever since, arguing that "[SRB2] represents an alternate path the Sonic series could've taken when transitioning to 3D that's more true to the classic Sonic formula."
 Wallbank would eventually step down from the development team in 2002.
 On July 25, 2009, a major update titled Version 2.0 was released, signifying the end of demo releases.
 The release marked the official departure of Freda from the development team, though work on subsequent releases would be continued by the rest of Sonic Team Junior's staff.

+An unofficial port of the game to the 32X, titled Sonic Robo Blast 32X, is currently being developed, led by Freda and Sonic Hacking Community founder Damian “Saxman” Grove.
+The first demo was made available in December 2024, and a second was released in December 2025.